thepowersgang/rust-lang_rfcs/text/0000-selective_use.md

 # Drawbacks
 [drawbacks]: #drawbacks

-- Additional complexity around name resolution (both in code and education)
+- Additional complexity around name resolution (both in code and in teaching)

 # Alternatives
 [alternatives]: #alternatives

-- No change (the motivation is just to solve a papercut)
+- Do nothing
-- Use an attribute instead of new syntax
+- Use an attribute instead of introducing new syntax
+- Only allow disambiguation between macros and other items, by requiring macro imports to be suffixed by `!`
+  - `use core::panic!;`

 # Unresolved questions
 [unresolved]: #unresolved-questions

 - Should annotations be allowed inside the braced portion of use statements?
+- With unit/tuple structs, the name exists in two namespaces (both type and value).
+This may be nice to be shown in the annotation.
+- There are three namespaces (types/modules, values, and macros), should the annotation just specify which namespace is desired?
+If so, what identifier/keyword should be used for each?